McKnight Fellowships for Dancers: Frequently Asked Questions (FAQs)

 HOW DO YOU DEFINE “BEYOND EMERGING OR EARLY PRACTICE”?

-Artists who are beyond the emerging stage of their career will have a history of sustained and committed dance work over a period of at least five years, demonstrated through performances, creative work, or other work in the field.
+Artists who are beyond early practice or the emerging stage of their career will have a history of sustained and committed dance work over a period of at least eight years, demonstrated through performances, creative work, or other work in the field.
 Applicants should have a substantial body of work, created over a period of time.
-These accomplishments must be from outside of accredited degree programs (i.e. student performances will not count towards the five-year period of committed artistic work.)
+These accomplishments must be from outside of accredited degree programs (i.e. student performances will not count towards the eight-year period of committed artistic work.)
 The panel will review the application and assess whether an artist is clearly beyond the emerging stage of their career.

 What are the eligibility requirements?

 Applicants must be residents of Minnesota (or in a Native Nation that shares this geography) for at least one year before applying.
 Furthermore, fellows must remain in residence in Minnesota during the fellowship year or forfeit the award.
 Applicants may not enroll full-time in an academic program.
-Recipients of 2019, 2020, 2021, 2022, and 2023 McKnight Fellowships in any field are not eligible.
+Recipients of 2020, 2021, 2022, 2023, and 2024 McKnight Fellowships in any field are not eligible.
 Applicants to this program may not apply to any other McKnight Fellowship program in the same year.
-Applicants cannot be employed by The Cowles Center or the McKnight Foundation, nor be a partner or immediate family member to any employee.
+Applicants cannot be employed by the McKnight Foundation, nor be a partner or immediate family member to any employee.
 Applicants must have a social security number or other federal tax number to be awarded.
 Please see complete information on eligibility requirements at How to Apply.

 I don’t have a Minnesota Driver’s License.
 Is there something else I can use in my application to SHOW THAT I am a Minnesota resident?